Siegel-Lab/BioSmoother/Manual.md

 </figure>

 ..
 Hint::
-    Distance Dependent decay normalization can be applied on top of other normalizations.
+    Distance Dependent decay normalization can be applied on top of a primary normalization and/or the ploidy correction.

 .. index:: Ploidy, do correct, use ploidy corrected contigs, homozygous, heterozygous, zygosity, aneuploidy

 #### The Ploidy subtab

-Many organisms are aneuploid or comprise chromosomes where some regions are homozygous and some are heterozygous.
-While with a "normal" diploid organism, each contig of the organism's assembly corresponds to two physical chromosomes of a set, aneuploid organisms are more difficult.
-There, some contigs might correspond to one physical chromosome, while others correspond to two or more.
+Many organisms are aneuploid or comprise chromosomes where some regions are homozygous and some are highly heterozygous.
+While with a "normal" diploid organism each contig of the organism's assembly corresponds to two physical chromosomes of a set, aneuploid organisms harbor an abnormal number of chromosomes.
+For aneuploid organisms, some contigs might correspond to one (set of) physical chromosome(s), while others correspond to two or more.
 The same situation occurs with varying zygosity.
-For example, there might be a chromosome set that has a homozygous core but heterozygous telomeres.
-While the core would be collapsed into one contig, the telomeres would be assembled separately.
-Again, the core contig would correspond to two physical regions, while the telomere contigs would correspond to one physical region each.
+For example, in some organisms, the chromosome sets have homozygous central regions (cores) flanked by heterozygous peripheral regions.
+While the cores would be collapsed into one contig in their genome assembly, the peripheral regions would be assembled separately.
+Therefore, the core contigs would correspond to two physical regions, while each of the peripheral contigs would correspond to one physical region.
 We call such contigs *misrepresented*.

 The :kbd:`Normalize->Ploidy` tab allows correcting for such *misrepresentation*.
 First, a `.ploidy` file must be uploaded using the :guilabel:`replace ploidy file` button.
 The format of `.ploidy` files is described in the `Ploidy input format`_ chapter below.
-To perform the ploidy correction :guilabel:`do correct` must be ticked and ticking :guilabel:`use ploidy corrected contigs` will trigger Smoother to use the order of contigs from the ploidy corrected file instead of the genome sizes.
+To perform the ploidy correction :guilabel:`do correct` must be checked and checking :guilabel:`use ploidy corrected contigs` will trigger Smoother to use the order of contigs from the ploidy corrected file instead of the genome sizes file.
 The correction considers *n*-ploid contigs as *n* instances and interactions are divided evenly among the instances of the contigs.
-The correction has several options that can be selected on the following tick boxes:
+The correction has several options that can be selected on the following checkboxes:
 -   `Remove inter-contig, intra-instance interactions` will remove interactions between two different instances of the same contig.
 -   `Keep interactions from contig-pairs that are in the same group` will keep interactions if they belong to the same contig-groups which are defined in the ploidy file (see example on top).
 -   `Keep interactions from contig-pairs that never occur in the same group` will keep interactions only if they don't belong to the same contig-groups which are defined in the ploidy file
 -   `Remove interactions that are not explicitly kept by the options above`

 An example that requires ploidy correction is *T. brucei*: Its genome is organized in diploid chromosomes, with homozygous core regions and heterozygous subtelomeric regions.
-In the genome assembly, such a chromosome (e.g. chromosome 1) is composed of five contigs: two contigs for the 3' subtelomere ( 3'A\ <sub>chr1</sub> and 3'B<sub>chr1</sub> ), one contig for the core (core<sub>chr1</sub>), and two contigs for the 5' subtelomere (5'A<sub>chr1</sub> and 5'B<sub>chr1</sub>).
+In the genome assembly, such a chromosome (e.g., chromosome 1) is composed of five contigs: two contigs for the 3' subtelomere ( 3'A\ <sub>chr1</sub> and 3'B<sub>chr1</sub> ), one contig for the core (core<sub>chr1</sub>), and two contigs for the 5' subtelomere (5'A<sub>chr1</sub> and 5'B<sub>chr1</sub>).
 In this case, ploidy correction works by defining the following two groups: 3'A<sub>chr1</sub>-coreA<sub>chr1</sub>-5'A<sub>chr1</sub>, 3'B<sub>chr1</sub>-coreB<sub>chr1</sub>-5'B<sub>chr1</sub>, where coreA<sub>chr1</sub> and coreB<sub>chr1</sub> are two instances of the core<sub>chr1</sub> contig.
 As with intra-contig interactions, we assume intra-group interactions to take prevalence.
 In detail, for every contig pair where at least one contig has multiple instances, interactions are split among the pair's instances that are within a group, if at least one pair-instance is within a group.
 Otherwise, interactions are split among all instances.
 Hence, interactions occurring between 5'A<sub>chr1</sub> and core<sub>chr1</sub> would be assigned to the 5'A<sub>chr1</sub>-coreA<sub>chr1</sub> instance and not to 5'A<sub>chr1</sub>-coreB<sub>chr1</sub>.
 Furthermore, interactions between core<sub>chr1</sub> and a heterozygous contig 5'A<sub>chr2</sub> would be evenly distributed between coreA<sub>chr1</sub>-5'A<sub>chr2</sub> and coreB<sub>chr1</sub>-5'A<sub>chr2</sub>.

 <figure align=center>
 <img src="./docs_conf/static/ploidy.gif" width=50%> <img src="./docs_conf/static/legend.png" width=15%>